paul-hammant/tbd/content/continuous-integration/index.md

 &mdash; *Agile* Steve Smith
 {{< /quote >}}

+## Daemons (not demons)

-For many years CI has been accepted by a portion of software development community to mean a server daemon process that is watching the source-control repository for changes, and verifying that they are correct, **regardless of branching model**.
+For many years CI has been accepted by a portion of software development community to mean a daemon process that is watching the source-control repository for changes, and verifying that they are correct, **regardless of branching model**.
 However the original intention was to focus on the verification **single integration point** for the developer team. and do it daily if not more.
 The idea was for developers themselves to develop